hmxmilohax/rb3-pc/readme.md

 		* You can change this while the game is running, but it will require re-calibrating in Rock Band 3's system settings.
 	* **Change "Audio Out" to "XAudio2"** - This is only recommended for users on extremely low end machines as it causes weird audio problems overtime.
 Experiment with this setting to make sure it actually helps on your end. **Most users should stay on Cubeb!**
 * ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **For Vocalists**:
+	* **Set Microphone type to Standard or Rocksmith**.
+Standard will allow you to use mics for voice chat and singing.
+Rocksmith will only work for singing.
 	* **Select an input device in "Mic1", "Mic2", and "Mic3"** for vocals.
 If not playing vocals, Mic1 will be used for voice chat.
+	* Once again, keep in mind that playing with framerates higher than 60 can cause issues with vocal detection.

 <br/>